mjakkula17/assignment2-Jakkula/README.md

  ---
  # Countries recommendation to visit
- This table shows recommended countries and the reasons to visit
+ This table shows recommended countries and the reasons to visit.
+Here there are four countries which are the top countries to visit and the reasons to visit and number of days to visit.
  | Country | Reasons | no. of days |
  | --- | --- | --- |
  | France | It has beautifully preserved historic towns | 10 |